 Speaking of views, our drive around Martinique was full of wonderful ones!
 The island’s interior roads, which we took from the Balata Church to the town of Saint-Pierre, were curvy and quite high up!
 I can’t imagine it was easy for our bus driver to maneuver the large vehicle along the narrow roads and tight bends, but he did a good job.
 Nonetheless, as we continued to climb, I did experience some motion sickness and anxiety from the heights — there were times when I would look out of the bus window to see a very steep drop next to the road below!
-Definitely bring your Dramamine!
+Definitely bring your Dramamine if you might need it!
 (And I quickly learned this goes for driving around many of the other mountainous Caribbean islands as well.)

 This was Day 4 of our cruise.
 Read more about our Southern Caribbean cruise here.